Choosing Your Football Boots

 There are so many manufacturers of football boots on the market these days, all of whom offer a variety of models with special features.
-In addition to classic models made from leather, there are also a wide range of football boots made from synthetic materials using sophisticated technology to enhance the player's footing and game.
-Leather especially, has the added advantages of having high resistance to abrasion, little to no water and sweat absorption, lightweight and soft comfort, together with unique breathability.
+In addition to classic models made of leather (mostly calf or kangaroo), there is also a wide range of football boots made of synthetic materials using sophisticated technology to enhance the player's game.
 We'll advise you on how to navigate through our wide range of products and select the right pair of football boots for you.
-Choose your football boots according to the type of surface you'll be playing on (natural, artificial, etc).

 The number of studs and their placement vary from model to model, and determine the rate of acceleration, stopping and turning features of the boot for the player.
 The harder the playing surface, the more studs are required to ensure a player's weight becomes more evenly distributed and therefore, the boot offers more stability under foot.
 Studs differ from one another by shape.
 Apart from classic conical studs, there are also bladed studs that provide additional stability during sudden turns.
 To ensure total comfort and optimum performance in the game, it's important to choose boots with soles corresponding to the game surface.

 Matching Boot Technology To The Type of Player

 Nowadays, the choice of boots is not only determined by terrain or appearance.
 Modern football boots are packed with technologies that help the player control the ball better and thus enhance the game.
 Manufacturers produce boots in consultation with top players, who provide them with their experience, impressions and comments, in order to perfect the boot.
 As a result, we stock different models for specific types of players.
 E.g. Nike T90 - for strikers, Mercurial - for fast paced players, CTR360 - for midfielders and Tiempo - designed for controlled precision and exceptional grip on the pitch.